Lemon Blueberry Oatmeal | Ultralight Backpacking Recipe

 HOME

-- Put all dry ingredients in a bag or container to be used in the backcountry.
+- Put all dry ingredients in a bag or container for use in the backcountry.

 - Pack 1/2 Tbsp (7 g) coconut oil in a leakproof container to be added when the meal is consumed.
-We recommend double bagging the oil in the event there is a leak.
+We recommend double bagging the oil in the event of a leak.
+See the meal prep tip below.

 FIELD

-- Add 8 oz (240 mL) hot water or to the desired consistency.
+- Add 8 oz (240 mL) of hot water or to the desired consistency.

 - Stir and let stand to allow the blueberries to rehydrate and oatmeal to thicken.